 "It's about the dog you brought back yesterday.
 I need to know.
 Please."
 Susan said shakily.
 James tensed.
 He inhaled through his nose, taking time to examine the scent.
 Susan scent was a bitter cocktail.
 Strongest was the sour tang of fear, but the strange melody of uncertainty and the subtle notes of honesty were there too.

 "I know I'm going to regret this."
 James said.
 "Ladies first."

 Susan slipped into the room; James followed.
 She stopped, looking around.
 "Weren't there some old crates in here last time?"

-James recalled his actions at the end of their last discussion in the room.
-Deciding it wasn't really something she needed to know he just shrugged and shut the door.
+James recalled his actions at the end of their last discussion.
+Deciding it wasn't really something she needed to know, he shrugged and shut the door.